2-Types of Sources

 People can speak with authority for different reasons.
-According to the framework for information literacy, they can have subject expertise (say, having done scholarship in the field), societal position (maybe a public office or other relevant work title), or special experience (say, living or working in a particular situation of interest or having participated in an historical event).
+According to the Framework for Information Literacy in Higher Education, they can have subject expertise (say, having done scholarship in the field), societal position (maybe a public office or other relevant work title), or special experience (say, living or working in a particular situation of interest or having participated in a historical event).

 Of course, such sources have to be evaluated just like any other.
 Could they be biased?
 Like any source, yes.
 We just have to keep that possible bias in mind as we use the information from such a source.
 That’s part of exercising the critical thinking that research assignments are famous for producing.